-After having Old Town tour, walk along the Pedestrian Walkway on Bridge of Peace – a Unique Architecture constructed on Mtkvari River.
-It was built by Italian Architect which is 156m in length and have 10,000 LED bulbs.
-These bulbs illuminate in the special pattern before sunset.
-This bridge comes under one of the most Top 13 Unusual Bridges of the world.
-This bridge connects to Rike Park on other side and is famous for having beautiful views of Tbilisi city with its famous skyline having Narikala fortress and ancient houses.
+After having an Old Town tour, walk along the Pedestrian Walkway on Bridge of Peace – a Unique Architecture constructed on Mtkvari River.
+It was built by an Italian Architect which is 156m in length and has 10,000 LED bulbs.
+These bulbs illuminate in a special pattern before sunset.
+This bridge comes under one of the most Top 13 Unusual Bridges in the world.
+This bridge connects to Rike Park on the other side and is famous for having beautiful views of Tbilisi city with its famous skyline having Narikala fortress and ancient houses.

-An Orthodox Church of Tbilisi also known as Sambea.
-This cathedral is one of the biggest Orthodox Cathedral of the world.
+An Orthodox Church of Tbilisi is also known as Samba.
+This cathedral is one of the biggest Orthodox Cathedrals in the world.
 It was built in 2004 with a blend of modernism and old traditions.
 Ladies require scarves & skirts to enter and Man should not wear short trousers.
 If you are not carrying then it is available at the entrance.

-Visit this historic place where it is believed that the city was built on this place.
-Hot Sulphur waters springing out from undergrounds is known for its Natural Healing capabilities especially to the skin.
+Visit this historic place where it is believed that the city was built on place.
+Hot Sulphur waters springing out from undergrounds are known for their Natural Healing capabilities especially to the skin.
 You can also book private chambers for Sulphur baths on an hourly basis or can go along with Public Sulphur Baths.
 They are covered in ancient styled rooms.
 As Tbilisi is known for its natural thermal baths, read more about visiting the Thermal Bath’s in Tbilisi.
 CAUTION – Do not wear metallic or stoned jewelry as Sulphur waters can harm metals and stones.
 Also, water is steamy or very hot but not bad for your skin.
 Your skin will not get burnt.
 Take an extra pair of clothes for changing.
 Sulfur baths are the most unique Highlights of Tbilisi Sightseeing Attractions.

 Spread along 160 hectares and consisting of special 4,500 plant species, this garden is located at the Narikala Fortress foothills and spread towards the top of the hills.